Truck Driver Resume Example

 You want your skills section to stand out fast.
 I always list about 6-8 skills, focusing on the ones the job ad mentions.
 This gets the recruiter’s attention.

-It helps to include both technical and soft skills.
+It helps to include both technical and soft skills, and you can look at a cover letter for more ideas on how to highlight them.
 For example, I list "Tractor Operation," "GPS Guidance Systems," and "Field Safety Regulations."
 I also add teamwork and communication.

 I always name the exact equipment I use, like John Deere 8R Series or Kubota M7-171.
 Specifics show I really know my stuff and make my resume more credible.